 - Cleones at The Angel.
 Halesworth.
 User-friendly Italian Restaurant.
 (2 miles).
-Casual dining, reliable food, buzzy and fun.
+Casual dining, reliable food, always buzzy and fun.

 - The Star Inn at Wenhaston (4 miles) is achieving a ‘starry’ reputation for food and atmosphere!

 - The White Horse, Sibton.
-Deservedly popular for Award Winning food.
+Deservedly popular for consistent Award Winning food.
 (6 – 7 miles)

 - Suffolk Stonehouse, Bungay – (6 miles).
-Truly, the best pizzas in East Anglia!
+Reputedly the best pizzas in East Anglia!

-- The Queen’s Head, Blyford – perhaps more eating place than pub especially for vegetarians and vegans but consistently excellent reports coming.
-Also a great garden.
+- The Queen’s Head, Blyford – perhaps more eating place than pub especially for vegetarians and vegans but consistently excellent reports coming in.
+Pretty and a great garden.
 (3 miles).